developersalliance/blog/_posts/2025-05-24-when-magento-import-nuked-catalog.md

 ---
 layout: post
 title: "When a Magento Import Almost Nuked a Product Catalog"
-date: 2025-05-24  # Update with current date
+date: 2025-05-24
-categories: magento ecommerce debugging
+author: David
+tags: [magento, import, patch]
+featured: true
+image: assets/images/nuke.jpg
 ---

 I got the message on a regular weekday: "We lost almost the entire product catalog, around 10,000 products gone, only 100 left."
 The client had no idea what happened.
 They suspected something went wrong after running a product import, but the CSV file in question looked harmless, it had just a few items.
 It shouldn't have caused any damage.
 Yet, the damage was done.